noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 first.
 Unnn, I knew Lillywood-san wouldn’t like that, so it’s better if Lillywood-san tells them herself...

-“”I don’t really mind” if that were the case, but wouldn’t Kaito-san dislike that?
+“‘I don’t really mind’ if that were the case, but wouldn’t Kaito-san dislike that?
 I won’t accept this without Kaito-san’s approval.”

 Eh?
 Arehh?
 Why do I feel like I heard words that I wasn’t expecting?
 I somehow